elizzard/drop-token/README.md

 https://docs.mongodb.com/manual/reference/mongo-shell/

-To enable flask debug mode, add this to out environment.
+To enable flask debug mode, add this to environment.
-(I left debug=True in the app initialization, but it won't actually happen unless this variabnle is set)
+(I left debug=True in the app initialization, but it won't actually happen unless this variable is set)
 ```
 export FLASK_ENV=development
 ```